 Hearings are held to about 15 minutes in length.
 The process is informal.
 You will be given 5 minutes to present your evidence, the Assessor representative with be given 5 minutes and the Board will have 5 minutes to deliberate.
 The Chair must adhere to the time schedule and you will be asked to cooperate in this regard.

-The Board does not conduct hearings by telephone conference call.
+The Board does conduct hearings by telephone conference call with prior arrangements.